luizribeiro/capsa/docs/design/01-capsa-sandbox.md

 - **Auto-mounting** of shared directories via cmdline
 - **Guest agent** for structured command execution, file transfers, and health checks
 - **Known environment** with predictable kernel version, modules, and capabilities

+This is the foundation for fixing our broken `.share()` API.
+By building a controlled environment first, we have a proper destination for auto-mount functionality before cleaning up the existing APIs.

 This complements the existing "raw" VM types (`LinuxDirectBootConfig`, `UefiBootConfig`) which make no assumptions about the guest.